aosbornee/DevOps-Work/Notes/Week2-SQL/Day2.md

 DROP COLUMN Email;
 ```

-Here we are adding a new table named Email and assigning\
+Here we are adding a new column named Email and assigning\
 the datatype of VARCHAR, we then delete it\
 > This is where you alter the structure of the data